hl7au/au-fhir-pd/pages/_includes/guidance.md

 ```

 ```
-CLI03 Clients SHALL allow receipt of resource instances that are valid according to the AU Provider Directory Implmementation Guide, AU Base Implmementation Guide and FHIR R4 core  core compliant elements not defined in this guide.
+CLI03 Clients SHALL allow receipt of resource instances that are valid according to the AU Provider Directory Implementation Guide, AU Base Implementation Guide and FHIR R4 core compliant elements not defined in this guide.
 ```

 ```